Republicans revolt over Trump’s $1.8 billion ‘anti-weaponization’ fund

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Lauren Fox, Alison Main, Annie Grayer and Hannah Rabinowitz contributed to this report.
+CNN’s Hannah Rabinowitz, Lauren Fox, Alison Main, Ellis Kim, Annie Grayer, Paula Reid, Kevin Liptak and Betsy Klein contributed to this report.